ashleynilo/fprime-tutorial-math-component/docs/math-component.md

     }
 }
 ```
-!!! note
+> [!NOTE]
-    Make sure that set factor is below where you defined `ThrottleSate` and remember to add a function signature in `MathReceiverTester.hpp`.
+> Make sure that set factor is below where you defined `ThrottleSate` and remember to add a function signature in `MathReceiverTester.hpp`.

 ### Explanation